The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 The main methods of enforcement under Irish law are the appointment of a receiver or, less commonly, the chargee becoming a mortgagee in possession of the charged asset.

 Therefore, in an acquisition financing, the circumstances in which security can be enforced will be documented contractually between the parties.
 Usually, the security will become enforceable after the occurrence of an event of default (or sometimes following acceleration of the facilities).
 Once a triggering event occurs, entitling enforcement action to be taken, the chargee will typically appoint a receiver to manage the secured assets with a view to realising sufficient proceeds to discharge the loan.
-The receiver’s powers will be set out in the relevant security documents (which will typically extend the powers set out in the Companies Act).
+The receiver’s powers will be set out in the relevant security documents.
 These will include the power to take possession of, manage and sell the secured property.

 Guarantees are usually contained in the facility agreement.
 Therefore, these typically follow the LMA form (ie, each obligor guarantees all sums due to the finance parties by the obligors under the finance documents).
 Unlike many jurisdictions, guarantees are not typically required to be limited by way of guarantee limitations.